-Make reading rewarding by asking for your child’s ideas and opinions about his books.
-You can even help your child create a video “book talk” about a favorite book.
-Just turn on the camera, and ask him to say the title and author and to describe the story.
-Then, ask him to explain what he did and didn’t like about the book.
-When he doesn’t know what to say, ask him a question like, “What was your favorite part?” or “What could the characters do if the story kept going?”
-Grandparents, aunts, and uncles will treasure this video keepsake.
+If your child enjoys being in front of the camera, you can even help them create a video “book talk” about a favorite book.
+Just switch on the camera and ask them to say the title and author and to describe the story.
+Then, ask them to explain what they did and didn’t like about the book.
+If they freeze or get shy, ask a question like, “What was your favorite part?” or “What would the characters do if the story kept going?”
+Grandparents especially will treasure this video keepsake.

 Encourage a love of reading with help from our guide, which includes book recommendations by interest, tips for getting your child to read for fun, and much more.